xels21/strudel_vscode/README.md

 ## Features

 - **Real-time sync** - Two-way synchronization between VS Code and Strudel editor
+- **Intelligent autocompletion** - Complete autocompletion for all Strudel functions with documentation
+- **Function documentation** - Hover over functions to see detailed documentation, parameters, and examples
 - **Playback control** - Control Strudel's Play/Stop and Update functions directly from VS Code
 - **Side by side workflow** - Maximized Strudel menu panel and (optionally) hidden top bar for seamless workflow
 - **File based** - Save your files as `*.str` or `*.std` and open them right away in Strudel through VS Code